lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

 was created inside the running compute session, and it's easy to use with just a click of a button without any setup.
-In addition, you can just use the language environment and libraries provided by the compute session as is, so there is no need to install a separate packages.
+In addition, you can just use the language environment and libraries provided by the compute session as is, so there is no need to install separate packages.
 For more information on how to use Jupyter Notebook, please refer to the official documentation.

 In the notebook's file explorer, the ``id_container file`` contains a private